devapratama/devapratama/README.md

 - **Bachelor of Informatics Engineering**
   Dian Nuswantoro University, 2024.
-  Graduated with a GPA of 3.82, completing the program in 3.5 years with honors (Cum Laude).
+  Graduated with a GPA of 3.82, completing the program in 3.5 years.

 ## 📜 Thesis